david-marin-0xff/david-marin-0xff.github.io/README.md

-When Tor starts and reaches “Bootstrapped 100%”, your .onion site becomes live.
+When Tor starts and reaches â€œBootstrapped 100%â€, your .onion site becomes live.